The reading room.

 Expired listing leads are the highest-converting public lead category.
 They are also crowded, dialed-out, and expensive in agent time.
 The honest answer requires looking at unit economics, not subscription stickers.

-A homeowner who fills out a valuation form is not browsing -- they have asked a specific question and are waiting for the answer.
+A homeowner who fills out a valuation form is not browsing.
+They have asked a specific question and are waiting for the answer.
 Why this category beats expireds on conversion, what kills the conversion, and how brokers should price.

-Pre-foreclosure leads convert at rates rivaling valuations -- when handled correctly.
+Pre-foreclosure leads convert at rates rivaling valuations, when handled correctly.
 The broker's checklist for staying TCPA-compliant, ethical, and effective on a category that punishes shortcuts.

 RedX is the cheapest, most established subscription option for expired-listing data.
 It is also designed for a specific kind of agent.
 Here is when RedX works, when it stops working, and what to look at instead.